saladin0x1/saladin0x1.github.io/README.md

 ## Customize

 Want to add your touch?
-Go ahead, tweak the `index.html` and check out the `css` folder.
+Go ahead, tweak the `index.html` and check out the `styles/css` folder.

 ## Deployment